Skip to main content

 Nursery with wallpaper in white with narrow individual bands of rainbow colours, parquet wood floor with a white rug with thin bands of blue, storage unit with animal fronts to sections, filled with baskets and boxes, blue upholstered child's chair with bear cushion, wooden toys on floor, giraffe plush by small white painted wooden round side table.

-Think about wallpaper
+Think about the walls

 Child's bedroom with natural walls and sash window dressed in two layered roller blinds, neutral with tiny yellow bursts behind a white with colourful jungle animals, wooden floor with a round faded-effect rug in white and voilet, white cot, jungle-theme animals in corner.

-Patterns that will last
+Classic styles that will last

 Child's bedroom in white with two adjacent windows dressed in white tier on tier shutters, top set open on both, white bed, feature wall behind map of the world, white bedding with blue throw and pillows, white toy box, white bookshelf, picture of sailboat between windows, white floor, white round paper lampshade to ceiling light.

 Neutrals are the ultimate choice for standing the test of time.
-The simple design of a wooden blind never goes out of style – change the décor around it as your child grows.
+The simple design of a Wooden blind never goes out of style – change the décor around it as your child grows.

 Shutters are another style that could be worth investing in.
 There’ll be no need to constantly replace them as your child’s taste changes and their sturdy construction means that with care, they’ll still look great when your child is ready to leave home!